How to get cannabis license in Peru

 Could Peru be the next cannabis hot spot in Latin America?

 Medical cannabis has been legal in Peru since 2017.
 Yet, the South American country has been slow to regulate and implement comprehensive marijuana programs.
 Groups of patients have historically provided Peruvian medical marijuana patients with access but changes may be on the horizon.
+For entrepreneurs interested in how to get a cannabis license in Peru, these regulatory developments present emerging opportunities.

 Cannabis legalization has become a major trend in Latin America.
 The climate makes it very suitable for production as nations like Peru are capable of producing up to five harvests per year.
 With this hospitable natural climate, it makes sense for countries like Canada to import cannabis from regions that require less energy input to combat cooler climates where cannabis plants do not thrive as well.
-Indeed, the cannabis market is gradually globalizing and Peru could be another player on the rise.
+Indeed, the cannabis market is gradually globalizing, and Peru could be another player on the rise.
 Continue reading for a comprehensive guide to help you become a licensed cannabis producer in Peru.

 Cannabis Legalization and Commercialization in Peru